cmss13-devs/web/rules.md

 ## Permakilling

 - Beyond banishments, battlefield executions, and neglect: players should refrain from permanently killing revivable players.
+    - Antagonistic factions/roles such as xenos and predators are exempt from this rule.

 Example of when not to permakill:
 - A hostile survivor has been killed at the FOB.
 Players should not go out of their way to willfully deny aid, or outright put them in a permanently dead state.